________________________________________________________________________________________________________________________

 for cyclists of Copenhagen city.

-and then a model with a 'pushing the bamboo to an extreme' left single fork.
+and then a model with a 'pushing the bamboo to an extreme' left-single-fork.

-extra bamboo top and down tubes for more stiffness.
+two extra bamboo top and down tubes for more stiffness.

 bambucicleta